BETTER than Doubletree Chocolate Chip Cookies

 - Bake for 13-17 minutes.
 Do not over bake – these are best a bit under done.

 Recipe slightly adapted from FoodGeeks.All images and text © .
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
+Disclaimer: Nutrition information shown is not guaranteed to be accurate.

 Want to try some other copycat desserts?
 My friends have some awesome copycat recipes!